 Tony Belton is a third-year law student from Bowie, Maryland.
 He graduated from the University of Maryland, College Park in 2015 with a Bachelor’s degree in Sociology.
 During his 1L summer Tony interned at the Queens County District Attorney’s Office in New York City where he interviewed law enforcement officers, victims, and witnesses to compose criminal affidavits.
 In his 2L spring semester he completed an externship at the Federal Law Enforcement Training Center in Glynco, Georgia where he researched ethical issues for DHS employees and audited training courses for new federal agents.
 For his 2L summer he interned with the Army JAG Corps in Fort Bragg, North Carolina where he rotated amongst the military justice and administrative law sections of the XVIII Airborne Corps.
 Tony enjoys stock car racing, photography, and hiking.
 Interests: Government.

-Maggie Birkel is a third-year law student from Washington, D.C..
+Maggie Birkel is a third-year law student from Washington, D.C.
 She graduated from Northwestern University in 2012.
 Prior to law school, Maggie worked as the Director of Operations at Eden House, a New Orleans residential recovery facility for women leaving sex work and sex trafficking.
-Last summer she worked at the Orleans Public Defenders office.
-Interests: Public Defense; Restorative Justice; Prisoners’ Rights; Women’s Rights; Criminal Justice Reform; Mental Health Law; Addiction.
+Her 1L summer she worked at the Orleans Public Defenders office and this past summer she worked in the Brighton Regional Office of the Colorado State Public Defenders.
+At UVA she is involved in the Virginia Law in Prison Project, the Virginia Innocence Project, and the Virginia Journal of Social Policy & the Law.
+Interests: Public Defense; Restorative Justice; Prisoners’ Rights; Women’s Rights; Criminal Justice Reform; Mental Health Law.

 George Carotenuto is a third-year law student from New Jersey.
 He graduated from Duke University in 2013 with a degree in Economics and Education.
 After 1L, he interned at the United States Attorney’s Office for the District of New Jersey and hopes to pursue a career as a federal prosecutor.
 He spent his 2L summer in the litigation department at Davis Polk in New York.
 George is a Notes Editor for the Virginia Law Review and a team leader for the UVA Innocence Project.
 He will be clerking for the Honorable Madeline Cox Arleo in the District of New Jersey after graduation.
 Interests: Government (agency work); Prosecution; Innocence/wrongful Convictions Litigation.